Even Flow: Release and reception

-In February 2023, the song received a spike in listens and streams due to a trend on the app TikTok.
-The trend, known as "Steezus", involves the 2010 video game Skate 3, in which characters dressed up to look like Jesus perform incredibly complex tricks.

 Music video

 Original video

 Pearl Jam originally hired director Rocky Schenck to film a music video for "Even Flow".
-On January 31, 1992, on their way to England to begin a European tour, the band members came to Los Angeles to film the video.
+On January 31, 1992, on their way to England, to begin a European tour, the band members came to Los Angeles to film the video.
 The concept for the video was based on an idea by Gossard.
 Schenck filmed Pearl Jam in a zoo setting.
 He had arranged a nighttime shoot at an old, closed facility, brought in different wildlife, and set up his lights among the cages and in the trees.
 Along with the animal footage, the members of Pearl Jam were filmed individually and as a band, standing on the side of a cliff and air jamming.
 The shoot took hours, and the band was not pleased with the end result.
 Schenck's shoot was considered a waste of time and money by the band; it also damaged Abbruzzese's wrists significantly.
 After shooting had finished, he was taken to the emergency room where he was advised not to put strain on his wrists.
 Abbruzzese would drum on the band's European tour with a splint attached to his hands.
+In January 2021, the video was leaked on YouTube.